lovely-io/lovely.io-stl/README.md

  * Zero tolerance for old browser hacks in the core

-Basically the aim is to create a super-lightweight and clean version of RightJS and see where it gets us.
+Basically the aim is to create a super-lightweight and clean version of RightJS and see where it will get us.

 ## How To...